December 31st, 2012.

 This past summer I did a collab with Crate and they redid our entire bedroom.
 I still have no idea how I got so fortunate to have that happen, but I feel like the Universe was giving me a little slap on the back.

 I hit the 10k mark in my bank account about two years after I started writing it down daily.
-And I’ll admit I was really proud of that, but not as proud as I was when I surpassed donating $10k this past year.
+And I’ll admit I was really proud of that, but not as proud as I was when I surpassed donating $10k to animal shelters this past year.
 I really believe money is energy and the more you give the more it continues to come back to you.

 Here’s the real kicker though, once you hit your number you’re going to want more.
 So you’ll set a new higher one.
 And I think this is okay, constantly working toward a goal keeps me motivated.